Fabrizio-Caruso/8bitC/8bitC_ENG.md

 	Character *player = 0xC000+$28+$14;
 </code></pre>
 <p>This generic solution with pointers does not always produce optimal code because it forces us to <em>dereference</em> our pointers and creates pointer variables (usually 2 bytes per pointer) that the compiler has to allocate in memory.</p>
-<p>No standard solution exist to store any other type of variables in a specific memory area but the CC65 and Z88DK linkers provide a special syntax to do this and let us save hundreds or even thousands of precious bytes.
+<p>No standard solution exists to store any other type of variables in a specific memory area but the CC65 and Z88DK linkers provide a special syntax to do this and let us save hundreds or even thousands of precious bytes.
 Some examples are in<br>
 <a href="https://github.com/Fabrizio-Caruso/CROSS-CHASE/tree/master/src/cross_lib/memory">https://github.com/Fabrizio-Caruso/CROSS-CHASE/tree/master/src/cross_lib/memory</a></p>
-<p>In particolar we will have to create an Assembly file: a .s file (underCC65) or .asm file (under Z88DK) that we will link to our binary.
+<p>In particular we will have to create an Assembly file: a .s file (underCC65) or .asm file (under Z88DK) that we will link to our binary.
 In this file we will be able to assign each variable to a specific memory area.<br>
 Remark: We need to <strong>add</strong> an <em>underscore</em> prefix to each variable.</p>
 <p>CC65 syntax (Commodore Vic 20 example)</p>
 <pre><code>	.export _ghosts;